metablaster/WindowsFirewallRuleset/README.md

 These steps here assume you have downloaded a zip file from "assets" section under "Releases".
 2. Extract the archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
-3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator
-(Assumes you enabled context menu during installation of PowerShell Core) if not open it manually.
-4. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see:\
+3. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see:\
 [How to open Windows PowerShell](Readme/WindowsPowerShell.md)
+4. Otherwise procedure for both PowerShell Core and desktop is the same:\
+Open up extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator (Assumes you enabled context menu during installment of PowerShell Core) if not open it manually.
 5. Now if you don't have PowerShell context menu then move to C root drive by executing following 2 lines, this is where you extracted your downloaded zip file: